pedro93/COMP/JavaCC Proj/README.txt

 **TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.)

+> Carlos Matias: Implementation of the CYK algorithm.
+Graphical animation of the algorithm's processing table.
+> Luís Abreu: Grammar conversion from CFG to CNF.
+Extended grammar to include the epsilon token.
+Syntax analysis of the CNF.
+> Pavel Alexeenko: Grammar conversion from CFG to CNF.
+Extended grammar to include the epsilon token.
+Syntax analysis of the CNF.
+> Pedro Silva: File reading.
+Semantical, syntactical and lexical analysis of the CFG.
+Implementation of the intermediate representation.
+Definition of the JavaCC rules (expressed above).
+Development of the GUI.

 **PROS: (Identify the most positive aspects of your tool)

+Graphical envrionment to facilitate the user interaction with the application.
+Extension of the accepted grammars, broadening the user possibilities of input.

 **CONS: (Identify the most negative aspects of your tool)

+Limitations of the JavaCC accepted tokens.
+The further extension of the tokens would difficult the grammar conversion.